bgx4k3p/blog/_posts/2022-11-11-oneplus-9pro-convert-tmo-to-na.md

 subtitle: How-to
 description: Step by step instructions for converting T-Mobile OnePlus 9 Pro branded device to Global.
 It is easier for rooting and use for penetration testing or other purposes.
 image: /assets/img/oneplus.jpg
-category: android
+category: Android
-tags: android jailbreak oneplus-9 unlock
+tags: [Android, Jailbreak, OnePlus]
 ---

-**OnePlus 9 Pro Device models**
+## OnePlus 9 Pro Device models

 T-Mobile branded OnePlus 9 Pro (LE2127) devices have known issues with Modem and losing 5G if the conversion is not done in the right order.
 This guide covers the process to convert to NA/Global (LE2125) and prevent modem issues.
 Global version allows for keeping with the latest updates from OnePlus One and are easier to Root if needed.